aybe/RetroArch-shaders/README.md

 ![](https://raw.githubusercontent.com/aybe/RetroArch-shaders/master/samples/scanlineFlicker.gif)

-(view the image at 1:1 scale otherwise it'll look bad, for instance in Chrome right-click it and select 'Open image in new tab')
+(click the image to view it at 1:1 scale)

 Notes
 -----